-At 60°C a serious burn can happen in 1 second
+At 60°C, a severe burn can happen in 1 second.

-At 50°C a serious burn would happen after 5 minutes
+At 50°C, a severe burn would happen after 5 minutes.

-If your hot water unit has a valve that looks like the one pictured on the right then you have a tempering valve installed.
-The most common valve installed has a blue cap but valves used on gas units frequently have a green cap and those on solar or heat pump units hQueensave an orange cap.
+If your hot water unit has a valve that looks like the one pictured on the right, then you have a tempering valve installed.
+The most common valve installed has a blue cap, but valves used on gas units frequently have a green cap and those on solar or heat pump units have an orange cap.

 - the model, manufacturer and identification of the tempering valve installed